vcadillog/PPO-Mario-Bros-Tensorflow-2/README.md

   https://arxiv.org/pdf/1804.03720.pdf

-* [3] The implementation in tensorflow 1 of "coreystaten".
+* [3] The implementation of Ping Pong - Atari in tensorflow 1 of "coreystaten".

   https://github.com/coreystaten/deeprl-ppo